alperen23230/CleanNetwork/README.md

 }
 ```

 `CLNetworkBodyRequest` is for sending body request.
 You have to specify body type in your request.
 It has to be `Encodable`.
+By default `method` is POST.

 ```swift
 public protocol CLNetworkBodyRequest: CLNetworkDecodableRequest {